amajeczyk/static-website/README.md

-Static responsive website about Metallica band using HTML, css and javascript
+Static responsive website about Metallica band using HTML, CSS and javascript